foundation-model-stack/fms-hf-tuning/README.md

       - When a boolean is passed, the expert parallel degree defaults to 1 and further the behaviour would be as follows:
           - if True, it is Scatter MoE Kernels with experts sharded based on the top level sharding protocol (e.g. FSDP).
           - if False, Scatter MoE Kernels with complete replication of experts across ranks.
+      - lora tuning with ScatterMoE is supported, but because of inference restrictions on vLLM/vanilla PEFT, experts should not be trained as `target_modules` for models being tuned with ScatterMoE.
+Users have control over which `target_modules` they wish to train:
+          - Passing `all-linear` to adapter layers will include the router, which is a linear layer, and all attn layers.
+This **will not** train the expert layers.
+          - To train only attention layers, specify target modules specifically (i.e `target_modules: ["q_proj", "v_proj", "o_proj", "k_proj"]`).
+          - To train expert layers, specify `input_linear` and `output_linear` in target modules along with `router` (i.e `target_modules: ["q_proj", "v_proj", "o_proj", "k_proj", "router", "input_linear", "output_linear"]`).
+If you specify these layers, inference with vLLM/vanilla HF PEFT **is not possible**.
     - `world_size` must be divisible by the `ep_degree`
     - `number of experts` in the MoE module must be divisible by the `ep_degree`
     - Running fast moe modifies the state dict of the model, and must be post-processed which happens automatically and the converted checkpoint can be found at `hf_converted_checkpoint` folder within every saved checkpoint directory.
 Alternatively, we can perform similar option manually through [checkpoint utils](https://github.com/foundation-model-stack/fms-acceleration/blob/main/plugins/accelerated-moe/src/fms_acceleration_moe/utils/checkpoint_utils.py) script.